PoweringChurch/FinancialLit/README.md

 ## Week of 11/10

 ### Development

+Add sickness
+- [ ] If stats are too low, add chance every tick to get sick
+  - [ ] Sickness should slow and make pet cough occasionally

 Implement more areas
 - [x] Park (way to gain entertainment quicker)
 - [ ] Furniture store